 Having power graph + Status picture from the Digisnap Pro once a day by email really helps getting confident.

 It’s a great help when you design specific system long duration time-lapse housing.
 For example, this is the beast version with a super large enclosure for any kind of camera.
-I guess my FS7 can even be put in this housing.
+I guess my Sony 4K FS7 can fit this housing.

 It uses flexible solar panel.
 There is no need for perfect alignment with the sun as Digisnap Pro use very little electricity.